 Even though an iPhone flash drive is a tiny gadget, there are many features it may or may not have.
 You’ll need to carefully weigh each one of these options to decide if it’s one you need or one you can do without.

-USB 3.0: This is the third version of the Universal Serial Bus (USB) port.
-The main reason you'd want it for your iPhone flash drive is because it transfers data ten times faster than USB 2.0.
+This is the third version of the Universal Serial Bus (USB) port.
+You would mainly want it for your iPhone flash drive because it transfers data ten times faster than USB 2.0.
 You can quickly tell if you have USB 3.0 because the inside of the connector is blue.

-Charging cable: Besides simply being a flash drive for your iPhone, some units double as a charging cable.
-We all know how easily cables break, so this feature could be handy.
+Besides simply being a flash drive for your iPhone, some units double as a charging cable.
+Cable break easily, so this feature could be handy.

 The overall price range for iPhone flash drives extends from $10 to $60.
 Although there are some outliers, the price is most closely related to the amount of memory the flash drive has.